Why I Support Voluntary Assisted Dying

 Advance Care Planning Australia

-Voluntary Assisted Dying Australia and New Zealand Offering resources for anyone involved in the provision of VAD services.
+Voluntary Assisted Dying Australia and New Zealand A peak body offering resources for anyone involved in the provision of VAD services.

 NSW Voluntary Assisted Dying Care Navigator Service – the service by NSW Health for everyone including health practitioners and providers.

-Navigating the Topic of Voluntary Assisted Dying in Advance Care Planning conversations – information for doctors that addresses their obligations and how to fulfill them.
+Navigating the Topic of Voluntary Assisted Dying in Advance Care Planning conversations – information from Advance Care Planning Australia for doctors that addresses their obligations and how to fulfill them.

 Max Brinsmead